Cakeyan/SoPhy_Evaluation/rope.md

 **01720**

-Is there any blue fixed point in the video?
+How many cubes are there in the video?

 **01721**

-How many green objects are there in the video?
+How many purple objects are there in the video?

 **01722**

-Which of the following would happen if the white sphere were much lighter?
+What would happen if the cyan cube were much lighter?

-A. The cyan cube would move down
+A. The white pulley would rotate anti-clockwise

-B. The blue pulley would move down
+B. The orange solid pulley would not rotate

-C. The cyan cube would move up
+C. The white pulley would move down

-D. The white sphere would move up
+D. The blue pulley would rotate anti-clockwise

-E. The orange hollow pulley would rotate anti-clockwise
+E. The pink pulley would rotate anti-clockwise

 **01723**

-If the white sphere were much lighter, which direction would the white pulley move?

-A. Stationary

-B. Up

-C. Down
+If we want the cyan cube to move up, what can we do?

+A. Decrease the mass of the cyan cube

+B. Increase the mass of the white sphere

+C. Increase the mass of the cyan cube

+D. Decrease the mass of the white sphere

 ----